View from Grandview Point

-Over 50% of the Grand Canyon National Park is in Mohave County!
+Over 50% of the

 The Grand Canyon, one of the Seven Wonders of the World exists among lush desert landscapes, crystal-clear waters and breathtaking mountain peaks.